justink-24/Team3-aiie2025-project3/README.md

 * This project uses Generative AI (Large Lanuage and Vision Models) to create comic book panels that include both illustrations and dialogue.
 Users can input a comic topic/prompt and a desired number of panels, and then the system generates matching visuals and text which simulate the skills of a human comic artist and writer.

 # Problem Statement
 * To develop a generative AI system that creates a multi-panel comic strip, when given a prompt and a number of desired panels.
 Each panel will include a generated image and a dialogue caption which follows narrative consistency throughout.

+## Imported Libraries and Modules
+* Gemini by Google
+* Python
+* PIL (Pillow)
+* IPython Display
+* NumPy
+* BAse64
+* Wave
+* Google Generatiev AI SDK (google.generativeai)

 ## Model
 * CNN (Convolutional Neural Network) - Deep learning model specialized for image processing.
 This model is designed for automatic learning of features such as edges, shapes, and image textures.